 2. You can’t wait to become rich and famous

 The time has changed, the competition is so high.
 There was a time when programming or hacking was a lucrative pursuit.
 The technology is changed and the security is improved.
 Today, It requires a lot of patience and hard work to become a successful programmer.
 You’ll need a passion for your work.
 If your main target is to make a lot of money or become famous in the shortest amount of time, this is not going to happen unless you are Steve Jobs.

 Some people are extremely lucky in this field, who becomes rich and famous overnight but you shouldn’t follow or copy their idea, it won’t help.

 3. You Want Normal Work Hours

-It may be okay if you are working for someone else and you are already good experienced programmer but if that’s not the case, you can’t have normal work hours.
-A good programmer or a hacker can’t follow a strict time table.
+It may be okay if you are working for someone else and you are already a well-experienced programmer but if that’s not the case, you can’t have normal work hours.
+A good programmer or a hacker can’t follow a strict timetable.
 If you are doing something interesting, keep on doing it.

 4: You Can’t Sit or Focus For Long Periods

 It is a common thing that you’ll have to spend more time with your computer than your girlfriend if you want to become a good programmer.
 The nature of programming requires that you sit in front of a computer for a long period of time.